hack-the-crisis-web/htc-web/src/content/tracklists/education.md

   The kids are being home schooled while we fight Corona.
 The education system was not expecting that.
 The parents were not expecting that.

   What can we do better?
-keyMentor: ''
+keyMentor: b
 featuredimage: /img/testimonial.png
 ---